ZhiZheng0889/Tax-Accounting-/01-Tax/Individual Taxation/Current developments in taxation of individuals - Part 2 (Oct 31, 2025).md

 - Is the activity a trade/business the taxpayer materially participates in?
 - If not, does the taxpayer have other passive income this year to absorb credits?
 - Are all required credit forms and partnership reporting present and internally consistent?

+---

+## Sec.
+1256 — Section 1256 contracts: mark-to-market meets the individual loss limits

+### Core rule to remember

+Sec.
+1256 generally marks certain contracts to market at year end and characterizes gain/loss under its special rules.
+But individuals still face the baseline limitation that personal losses are not deductible unless they fit within Sec.
+165(c) (profit-motivated transaction, trade/business, etc.).

+### Development highlighted

+- **Wright (Tax Ct., after remand)**: The dispute involved an OTC foreign currency option entered into by an LLC owned by the taxpayers and later assigned, generating a claimed loss.
+After the Sixth Circuit held the option could qualify as a foreign currency contract under Sec.
+1256, the Tax Court on remand still denied the deduction because the transaction was not entered into with a primary profit motive under Sec.
+165(c).

+### Practice takeaways

+- Even if you win a “technical classification” issue (e.g., Sec.
+1256 treatment), you can still lose on the threshold question: was this a deductible-loss transaction for an individual?
+- When a loss position looks “manufactured” or non-economic, expect profit motive scrutiny and document the business/investment rationale.
+- Build the file early: contemporaneous trading strategy notes, risk management docs, and evidence of expected economic return.

+### Exam-style prompts

+- If a taxpayer has a transaction that qualifies under Sec.
+1256, what additional hurdle might still deny the loss?
+- What facts would you look for to support profit motive (vs personal/other motives) in a derivatives transaction?